-- A. Governments methods for obtaining control over resources includes four methods: taxes, debt, printing money, and regulation. - Public finance deals with two of these: debt and taxes. - B. In cases in which debts will eventually be paid off, debt finance is simply a method of altering the timing of taxation. - This "equivalence" between debt and taxes is sometimes referred to "Ricardian equivalence," after David Ricardo. - How one divides up the tax between the two periods does not affect the location of the intertemporal budget constraint, as shown below. - It bears noting, however, that the persons paying the taxes and the amounts paid may be affected by the timing, which may affect the politics of tax-debt policies as will be discussed below.
+- A. Governments methods for obtaining control over resources includes four methods: taxes, debt, printing money, and regulation. - Public finance deals with two of these: debt and taxes. - In cases in which debts will eventually be paid off, debt finance is simply a method of altering the timing of taxation. - This "equivalence" between debt and taxes is sometimes referred to "Ricardian equivalence," after David Ricardo. - How one divides up the tax between the two periods does not affect the location of the intertemporal budget constraint, as shown below. - It bears noting, however, that the persons paying the taxes and the amounts paid may be affected by the timing, which may affect the politics of tax-debt policies as will be discussed below. - B. The intertemporal budget constraint faced by the median voter reflects the tax system and his or her present and future income (in present value terms). - It is not affected by the timing of the taxes as long as the present value of revenue collected is the same.

-- The intertermporal budget constraint faced by the median voter reflects the tax system and his or her present and future income (in present value terms). - It is not affected by the timing of the taxes as long as the present value of revenue collected is the same. - This is the sense in which the Richardian/Barro equivalence between taxes and debt holds. - C. Note that the diagram can also be used to think about temporary deficits from a Ramsay taxation perspective. - i. it makes sense to smooth out the path of taxation through time, because dead weight losses from taxation tend to increase with the square of marginal tax rates. - ii.
-In the diagram above, it was possible to use the same tax rate to finance the services in period 1 and 2 desired by the median voter. - iii.
-Without the use of debt, the tax rate would have had to be much higher in period 1 which would have increased the DWL of the tax system--even though they could have been lower in period 2. - a.
-That a constant average tax has a lower DWL than the two taxes averaged is a property of squares. - b.
-DWL rises with the square of the marginal tax rate.. - c.
-Suppose that the tax rate in period 1 under a strong balanced budget rule would be T_1 in period 1 which is higher than the tax required in
+- This is the sense in which the Ricardian/Barro equivalence between taxes and debt holds.
+(See the appendix for more on their models.) - C. The diagram can also be used to think about temporary deficits from a Ramsay taxation perspective. - i.
+From this perspective, it makes sense to smooth out the path of taxation through time, because dead weight losses from taxation tend to increase with the square of marginal tax rates. - ii.
+In the diagram above, it is possible to use the same tax rate to finance the services in period 1 and 2 desired by the median voter. - iii.
+Note that without the use of debt, the tax rate would have had to be much higher in period 1 which would have increased the DWL of the tax system--even though they could have been lower in period 2. - That a constant average tax has a lower DWL than the two taxes averaged is a property of squares. - (The optional math developed below shows why this tends to be true.) - iv.
+DWL rises with the square of the marginal tax rate.. - v.
+Suppose that the tax rate in period 1 under a strong balanced budget rule would be T1 in period 1 which is higher than the tax required in period 2, T2.
+(If this were not the case, no deficit in period 1 would be useful). - Suppose that the average of these taxes would be sufficient to generate the same revenue, $t=(T_1\!+\!T_2)/2$ - To see that DWL is reduced by having a constant "average" tax rate, we need to show that $2([T_1+T_2]/2)^2 < (T_1^2+T_2^2)$ . - multiplying both sides by 4 yields - $(T_1^2 + 2 T_1 T_2 + T_2^2) < 2 \quad (T_1^2 + T_2^2)$ - subtracting yields: $2 T_1 T_2 < (T_1^2 + T_2^2)$ - which can be written as $0 \le (T_1^2 2 T_1 T_2 + T_2^2)$ - which can be factored and rewritten as $0 < (T_1 T_2)^2$ - Since $T_1 > T_2$ the square of $(T_1 T_2)$ is greater than zero.
+QED - vi. iv.
+The tax rate in the diagram, t, is approximately the average of the two rates.)

-- period 2, T2.
-(If this were not the case, no deficit in period 1 would be useful). - d.
-Suppose that the average of these taxes would be sufficient to generate the same revenue, $t = (T_1 + T_2)/2$ - e.
-To see that DWL is reduced by having a constant "average" tax rate, we need to show that $2([T_1+T_2]/2)^2 < (T_1^2+T_2^2)$. - multiplying both sides by 4 yields - $(T_1^2 + 2 T_1 T_2 + T_2^2) < 2 (T_1^2 + T_2^2)$ - subtracting yields: $2 T_1 T_2 < (T_1^2 + T_2^2)$ - which can be written as $0 < (T_1^2 2 T_1 T_2 + T_2^2)$ - which can be factored and rewritten as $0 < (T_1 T_2)^2$ - Since $T_1 > T_2$ the square of $(T_1 T_2)$ is greater than zero.
-QED - (The tax rate in the diagram, t, is approximately the average of the two rates.) - iv.
-Borrowing during emergencies, thus allows marginal tax rates to fluctuate less, which tends to reduce the (present value of) deadweight loss from a series of taxes that generates the same (present value of) revenues. - Temporary deficits are desirable under a Ramsay tax norm. - D. In addition to potential "tax smoothing," government borrowing (tax-timing) normally has a variety of distributional effects. - i.
-Some of the distributional effects are analogous to those previously examined for taxation. - Reducing current taxes will improve the welfare of some groups more than others in the short run. - Raising them in the future--over what they would have had to be without the deficit--decreases the welfare of some taxpayers more than others. - ii.
-Note that some of these distributional effects are "intertemporal" and likely to be "intergenerational," because the pool of taxpayers will change between the time that the debt is issued and the time at which it taxes will be collected to paid it off.
+- vii.
+Borrowing during emergencies, thus allows marginal tax rates to fluctuate less, which tends to reduce the (present value of) deadweight loss from a series of taxes that generates the same (present value of) revenues. - D. Temporary deficits are thus desirable under a Ramsay tax norm.